ftcconsultoria/siscontRestaurantesV2/README.md

 configuration screen loads a company by CNPJ it now also retrieves all records from this table filtered by the company's `CEMP_PK` and stores them locally.
+Each user can also reference a vendor contact using the `CCOT_VEND_PK` column.

 Products now include a `CEMP_PK` foreign key referencing `CADE_EMPRESA`.
 When synchronizing with Supabase the app filters products by the